Chapter 18. Scanning the system for security compliance and vulnerabilities

 A profile is a set of rules based on a security policy, such as OSPP, PCI-DSS, and Health Insurance Portability and Accountability Act (HIPAA).
 This enables you to audit the system in an automated way for compliance with security standards.

 You can modify (tailor) a profile to customize certain rules, for example, password length.
-For more information on profile tailoring, see Customizing a security profile with SCAP Workbench.
+For more information about profile tailoring, see Customizing a security profile with SCAP Workbench.

-Depending on various properties of your system and the data stream and profile applied to an OpenSCAP scan, each rule may produce a specific result.
-This is a list of possible results with brief explanations of what they mean.
+Depending on the data stream and profile applied to an OpenSCAP scan, as well as various properties of your system, each rule may produce a specific result.
+These are the possible results with brief explanations of their meanings:

 Pass